Mar Thoma Syrian Church: Ordination of women and transgender people

-Howsoever it is to be noted that the Mar Thoma Church has provided caution that the BEM Document should not be considered as a confession of faith and order, rather it should be seen as a document that closes that gap between Churches across the world.
+Howsoever the Mar Thoma Church has provided caution that the BEM Document should not be considered as a confession of faith and order, rather it should be seen as a document that closes that gap between Churches across the world.

 The Mar Thoma Church is involved with several movements and projects, aiming at the upliftment and empowerment of the Transgender community.
 In 2018, two transgender speakers were given the stage, to address the Maramon convention of the Mar Thoma Church.

 Joseph Mar Thoma, a former head of the Mar Thoma Church, made it clear that there are no biblical grounds to deny priesthood and baptism for transgender individuals.
 It is also noteworthy that Joseph Mar Thoma, the former head of the Mar Thoma Church took the example of "Philip and the Eunuch", and how the Eunuch played an important role in development of Ethiopian Christianity.